jails-org/Boilerplate/README.md

 You define your routes in the `routes.js` file in the root of the project.
 It gets the API's reference so you can generate dynamic paths.

 The only required fields are:
-- `app` : Which is your entrypoint for Javascript and Css main file.
+- `page` : Which is your entrypoint for Javascript and Css main file.
 - `file`: Here you need to define where your html file will be generated.

 The routes object and its props will be available for pug templates in `routes` global variable and the current route will be available in `route` global variable.